Skip to main content

 Returns

-Titled or registered items — Illinois retailers selling items that are of the type that must be titled or registered by an agency of Illinois state government (i.e., vehicles, watercraft, aircraft, trailers, and mobile homes) must register with the Department to report these sales using Form ST 556, Sales Tax Transaction Return.
+Titled or registered items — Illinois retailers selling items that are of the type that must be titled or registered by an agency of Illinois state government (i.e., vehicles, watercraft, aircraft, trailers, and manufactured (mobile) homes) must register with the Department to report these sales using Form ST 556, Sales Tax Transaction Return.
 Illinois retailers that sell such items for lease must report these sales for lease using Form ST 556-LSE, Transaction Return for Leases.
 Forms ST-556 and ST-556-LSE must be filed and taxes paid within 20 days of the date of delivery.
 Persons who are in the business of leasing or renting motor vehicles, watercraft, aircraft, or trailers that are required to be registered with an agency of Illinois state government and who, in connection with such business, sell any such item to a retailer for the purpose of resale can bulk file these transactions using Form ST-556-D.

 Forms ST-556 and ST-556-LSE can be filed electronically using MyTax Illinois.
 Alternatively, registered dealers can obtain ST-556 and ST-556-LSE forms preprinted for their business locations by calling our Central Registration Division at 217 785-3707.
 Form ST-556-D must be filed electronically using MyTax Illinois.